-(a) declared by a competent court to be mentally ill, as defined in the Mental Health Care Act, 2002 (Act No. 17 of 2002);
+(a) is declared mentally illin terms of the Mental Health Care Act, 2002 (Act No. 17 of 2002);

-(b) convicted of an offence and sentenced to imprisonment without the option of a fine, or in the case of fraud, to a fine or imprisonment;
+(b) has been or is convicted, in the Republic or elsewhere, of any offence and sentenced to imprisonment without the option of a fine, or if convicted of an offence involving dishonesty with or without the option of a fine;

-(c) elected as a member of National Assembly, a provincial legislature or the council of a municipality, or is appointed as a delegate to the National Council of Provinces by a provincial legislature;
+(c) is elected as a member of National Assembly, a provincial legislature or the council of a municipality, or is appointed as a delegate to the National Council of Provinces by a provincial legislature;

-(d) not a South African citizen or ceases to be a South African citizen;
+(d) is not a South African citizen or ceases to be a South African citizen;

-(e) removed from a position of trust by a competent court of law; or
+(e) has been, or is, removed from an office of trust on account of misconduct or in respect of the misappropriation of money ;

-(f) an unrehabilitated insolvent.
+(f) is an unrehabilitated insolvent;

+(g) is otherwise disqualified from serving as a member of a Board as provided for in section 69 of the Companies Act, 2008 (Act No. 71 of 2008);

+(h) has or acquires an interest in a business or enterprise, which may conflict or interfere with the proper performance of the duties of a member of the Board; or

+(i) is an office-bearer or employee of any party, movement or organisation of a party-political nature.

 (2) The Minister may, after consultation with the Board, remove a member of the Board from office on account of—